illegitimatehumans/slskd-message-bot/README.md

 - Prebuilt images available through GitHub Container Registry
 - Runs as a configurable non-root user
 - Timezone support
+- Displays a startup banner with project information

 ## How It Works